 The reveal of the next DLC fighters in Super Smash Bros.
 Ultimate was also amazing, not the least of which because two fighters were actually announced.
 The first was the Hero from Dragon Quest, or to be precise, the heroes from Dragon Quest III, IV, VIII, and XI.
 Sure, it was long hinted and guessed at, but it was still a pleasant surprise.
 I’m still working my way slowly through the series, but I know of its legacy, and many people I know are thrilled by this news.
 The second fighter was announced with a very funny trailer of the Donkey Kong Country character getting trolled by the Duck Hunt duo, only to be knocked aside by Banjo and Kazooie.
 While I never did finish Banjo-Kazooie, I know how happy this makes people.
 I can’t help but wonder who the last two fighters will be.

-Going into this E3 season, I felt like I had little to look forward to.
+Going into this E3 season, I felt like I had little to look forward to, outside of my passion for playing online bingo for money.
 The last two held few joys for me.
 Watching Bethesda’s show first only confirmed my fears.
 Half of the presentation was spent talking about mobile games, which interest me little.
 However, Nintendo’s E3 Direct blew my mind and reminded me why I love this hobby so much.
 For 30 or 40 minutes, it hit us with a machine-gun assault of great games and announcements.
 For retro gamers like myself, the announcements about Square Enix reviving one of the most beloved series was like “mana” from heaven!
 I also enjoyed the update about Link’s Awakening, one of the few games I played to completion in the past.
 Last, but certainly not least, the Dark Crystal tactical RPG looks very intriguing and was completely unexpected.
 It was one of the best E3s for RPGamers in some time.